gavr123456789/niva-site/Writerside/topics/Message-Send.md

     // vs
     text replace: " " with: "-"
 ```
-> Ofc its cheating since I niva version can throw on `it first` message, but my point is not about the length.
+> Ofc its cheating since niva version has `it first` unhandled, but my point is not about the length here
 {style="note"}